‘Diese Sängerin bringt Blumen aus Schweden in die Tonhalle’(‘This singer brings flowers from Sweden to the Tonhalle’)

-Conductors she has worked with include Claudio Abbado, Sir Colin Davis, David Zinman, Leonard Slatkin, Daniel Harding, Adam Fischer, Louis Langrée, Antonello Manacorda, Vassily Sinaisky, Vasily Petrenko and Edo de Waart.
-Lisa Larsson has performed with leading orchestras including the Berlin Philharmonic, the Munich Philharmonic, the Frankfurt Radio Symphony Orchestra, the Vienna Symphony Orchestra, the Zurich Tonhalle Orchestra, the Orchestre Philharmonique de Radio France, the Orchestre National de Lyon, the Orchestra Sinfonica di Milano Giuseppe Verdi, the Royal Stockholm Philharmonic Orchestra, the Helsinki Philharmonic Orchestra, the Bergen Philharmonic Orchestra, the Danish National Symphony Orchestra, the NHK Symphony Orchestra, the New Japan Philharmonic, the Hong Kong Philharmonic Orchestra and the Orquestra Sinfônica do Estado de São Paulo.
+She has worked with leading conductors and orchestras including Claudio Abbado, Sir Colin Davis, David Zinman, Leonard Slatkin, Daniel Harding, Adam Fischer, Louis Langrée, Antonello Manacorda, Andrew Manze, the Berlin Philharmonic, the Vienna Symphony Orchestra, the Orchestre Philharmonique de Radio France, the Helsinki Philharmonic Orchestra, the Danish National Symphony Orchestra, the Royal Stockholm Philharmonic Orchestra, the Netherlands Philharmonic Orchestra, the NHK Symphony Orchestra and the Hong Kong Philharmonic Orchestra.

 Highlights of her impressive discography include Mahler and Berlioz albums with Antonello